 For a delicious chocolatey twist, add 1/2 tbsp of raw cacao powder.

 One final tip.
-If you are trying to gain weight, you can also add 1-2 tbsp of almond butter, which has 90 calories and another 3.5 grams of protein per tbsp.
+If you want to up the calories, add almond butter.
+It has 90 calories and 3.5 grams of protein per tbsp.

 If you’ve got any oatmeal tips, post them below!